fasrc/User_Codes/GPU_Computing/Dist_GPU_Computing/MPI_and_CUDA/README.md

 ## Build Instructions

-You need load the required software modules
+To build the code, you need to load the required software modules

 ```bash
 module load gcc/12.2.0-fasrc01
 module load openmpi/5.0.5-fasrc02
 ```
-and compile the program using the included `Makefile`.
-To compile the code in the terminal you should execute:
+and then compile the program using the included `Makefile`.
+To compile the code in the terminal you should execute the command:

 ```bash
 make
 ```

-Alternatively, manually compile with the following command:
+This will generate the executable `mpi_cuda.x`.
+Alternatively, you can compile the code manually with the command:

 ```bash
 nvcc -Xcompiler -fopenmp mpi_cuda.cu -o mpi_cuda.x -I${MPI_INCLUDE} -L${MPI_LIB} -lmpi -lgomp